techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-10-notes.md

 ### Aim

-Give children an intuitive feel for arrays using a simple list of text options before they see arrays inside games.
+Give children an intuitive feel for arrays using a simple list of text options before they see arrays inside a game.

 Short project: